 Doing practice tests is only one part of your preparation.
 You need to be familiar with all the tasks and question types of all the papers, so you know what to expect.
 However, you should balance this with lots of language and skills practice.
 Before you do any practice tests, make sure you know exactly what you need to do in each part.
 Don't try to memorise answers for the Writing or Speaking tests, because they almost certainly won't answer the questions you're being asked.
 It's good to set yourself time limits when you do practice tests, so that you practise completing the tasks and filling in the answer sheet in the time you'll have in the exam.

 You can find an official book of practice tests online or from bookshops.
-There are also free sample tests on our website.
+There is also a free sample test available online.